Medicare Part D Plans in Wisconsin

 Your first opportunity to sign up for coverage under Part D in Wisconsin is usually your Initial Enrollment Period.
-For most people, this period spans seven months, three months before and after you first qualify for Medicare.
+For most people, this period spans seven months, three months before and after the month you first qualify for Medicare.

 Your next opportunity to sign up happens every year.
 The Medicare Annual Election Period runs from October 15 to December 7.